-- 48. LLRZ-R1 -Limiting the number of units per site to one is unnecessarily restricting development.
-Remove rule and rely on density standard. - 49.
-LLRZ-R2 Amend rule As Minor Units are ancillary to principal residential units the standard should be a maximum of one minor unit per principal unit, rather than one per site. - 50.
+- 29. LLRZ-R1 -Limiting the number of units per site to one is unnecessarily restricting development.
+Remove rule and rely on density standard and add additional rule relating to multi-unit or comprehensive development. - 30.
+LLRZ-R2 Amend rule As Minor Units are ancillary to principal residential units the standard should be a maximum of one minor unit per principal unit, rather than one per site. - 31.
 LLRZ-R6 Amend rule to enable visitor accommodation activity in minor residential units as well as principal units.
-Amend to remove permitted standard 3. - 51.
-LLRZ-R10 Amend to enable increased volume of earthworks given size of sites.

-52. LLRZ-R15 - Buildings on Land Subject to Hazards - Amend activity status to restricted discretionary with the matters of discretion limited to management of the hazards.
+Amend to remove permitted standard 3. - 32.
+LLRZ-R10 Amend to enable increased volume of earthworks given size of sites. - 33.
+LLRZ-R15 Buildings on Land Subject to Hazards Amend activity status to restricted discretionary with the matters of discretion limited to management of the hazards.